-Normally, piola is used about a person that you find sympatric or friendly.
+Normally, piola is used for a person that you find sympathetic or friendly.
 But it can also be used for things that you find attractive or interesting.

 It is often used in combination with the prefix re when something or somebody is SUPER nice.
 Read more about the use of the prefix re and other useful words in Argentina!

 Guita refers to money or coins more generally.
 Thus, it is a very Argentine way of saying dinero (i.e. money).

 In Argentine slang, mango can be both slang for money in general or the Argentine peso in commercial transactions.